CPG Legal – Attorneys at law.

 This is what we call forceable execution or “ejecución forzosa.”
 The non-breaching party can request this civil claim.
 It seeks to forcibly execute the contract’s terms instead of the contract´s resolution.
 The civil plaintiff can also request civil damages restitution.

-Extra - Contractual civil claims.
-Civil law in Costa Rica:
+Extra - Contractual civil law claims in Costa Rica:

 Intentional torts regulated by civil law: